U.S. Relations With Oman

 U.S. Assistance to Oman

-U.S. assistance contributes to counter-piracy efforts, strengthens Oman’s capability to monitor and control its borders, and improves interoperability of the Omani military with U.S. forces.
-Under the Memorandum of Understanding on Environmental Cooperation, signed in 2006 alongside the free trade agreement, the Department of State’s trade-related environmental cooperation programs focus on protecting the environment while promoting sustainable development.
-Military cooperation, financial assistance, and direct military sales help to address a number of Oman’s security challenges.
-FY2014 military aid in the form of International Military Education and Training (IMET) and Foreign Military Financing (FMF) from the United States to Oman is approximately $11 million, in line with figures from the past several years.
+U.S. assistance contributes to counter-piracy and counter narcotics smuggling efforts, enhances law enforcement and investigations techniques, strengthens Oman’s capability to monitor and control its borders, builds capacity on curbing terrorism financing, and improves interoperability of the Omani military with U.S. forces.
+FY2016 military funding in the form of International Military Education and Training (IMET) and Foreign Military Financing (FMF) from the United States to Oman was approximately $4 million.

 Bilateral Economic Relations

-The United States and Oman have a free trade agreement which has been in force since 2009.
-In 2014, Oman exports to the U.S. totaled $975 million while U.S. exports to Oman accounted for more than $2 billion, a 28.2% increase from 2013 .
+The United States and Oman share Oman’s only bilateral FTA which has been in force since 2009.
+There has been a consistent call in Oman for the expanded utilization of the FTA as well as a push to highlight the many benefits the Agreement brings to Omani and American companies, to include a no-minimum investment requirement for new businesses in Oman and 100% foreign ownership.
 U.S. exports to Oman include machinery, vehicles, aircraft, agricultural products, and medical instruments.
-U.S. imports from Oman include crude oil, jewelry, plastics, fertilizers, iron, and steel products.
+U.S. imports from Oman include crude oil, textiles, jewelry, plastics, fertilizers, iron, and steel products.

-U.S. firms face a small and highly competitive market dominated by trade with Japan, China, and re-exports from the United Arab Emirates.
-Higher transportation costs and the lack of U.S. exporters’ familiarity with Oman hampers the sale of U.S. products..
-However, traditional sources of U.S. trade in Oman, oil field supplies and services, should grow as fields and wells expand.
+U.S. firms in Oman face a small and competitive market dominated by re-exports from the United Arab Emirates and low-cost Chinese goods.
+Higher transportation costs and the lack of U.S. exporters’ familiarity with Oman, hamper the sale of U.S. products.
+Nonetheless, traditional sources of U.S. trade in Oman, oil field supplies and services, as well as focus sectors such as logistics, manufacturing, tourism, health and medicine should grow over the next ten years.
+‘Tanfeedh,’ the Omani government’s initiative to invigorate Oman’s manufacturing, logistics, and tourism sectors, has identified 121 projects for investment, and U.S. companies will be eligible to participate in a large number of the projects.

 Membership in International Organizations